Tina Turner

-Having sold over 100 million records worldwide, Turner is one of the best-selling recording artists of all time.
-She has received 12 Grammy Awards, which include eight competitive awards, three Grammy Hall of Fame awards, and a Grammy Lifetime Achievement Award.
-She is the first black artist and first woman to be on the cover of Rolling Stone.
-Rolling Stone ranked her among the 100 Greatest Artists of All Time and the 100 Greatest Singers of All Time.
-Turner has a star on the Hollywood Walk of Fame and the St. Louis Walk of Fame.
-She has twice been inducted into the Rock and Roll Hall of Fame, with Ike Turner in 1991 and as a solo artist in 2021.
-She is also a 2005 recipient of the Kennedy Center Honors and Women of the Year award.
+Turner received 12 Grammy Awards, which include a Grammy Lifetime Achievement Award and three Grammy Hall of Fame inductions.
+Rolling Stone ranked her among the greatest artists and greatest singers of all time.
+She was the first black artist and first woman to be on the cover of Rolling Stone, the first female black artist to win an MTV Award and the first solo artist with UK Top 40 singles across seven decades.
+Turner has a star on the Hollywood Walk of Fame and on the St. Louis Walk of Fame.
+She was inducted into the Rock and Roll Hall of Fame twice: with Ike Turner in 1991, and as a solo artist in 2021.
+She was also a 2005 recipient of the Kennedy Center Honors and the Women of the Year award.